stackbuilders/tutorials/tutorials/haskell/haskell-time-tutorial/tutorial.md

     in [fromGregorian y m 1 .. fromGregorian y m 31]
 ```

-and then in a `stack repl` we can invoque our function:
+and then in `ghci` we can call our function:

 ```bash
 > today <- utctDay <$> getCurrentTime